sinem-sasmazel/JAVASpringMVC_AdminWebPane/README.md

 If another user who have not admin rights tries to login, s/he will be forwarded to login page.
 ![Login](https://github.com/sinem-sasmazel/JAVASpringMVC_AdminWebPane/blob/master/screenshots/Login.JPG)

+Hibernate is used when any product is inserted to db.
+All entities are created from db tables thanks to JPA.
 ![ProductInsert](https://github.com/sinem-sasmazel/JAVASpringMVC_AdminWebPane/blob/master/screenshots/ProductInsert.JPG)

 ![ProductList](https://github.com/sinem-sasmazel/JAVASpringMVC_AdminWebPane/blob/master/screenshots/ProductList.JPG)